TechCrunch

 Investing’s a hot issue that generates lots of questions.
 Ask yours during the interactive Q&A Session with Reilly Brennan, Amy Gu and Olaf Sakkers (Breakout).

-Micromobility’s a big topic and an even bigger industry.
+Micromobility’s a big topic, and an even bigger industry.
 What opportunities exist in a saturated market?
-Find out during a discussion with Danielle Harris, director of mobility innovation at Elemental Excelerator; Dmitry Shevelenko, founder at Tortoise and Avra van der Zee, head of strategy and policy at Superpedestrian (Main stage).
+Find out during a discussion with Danielle Harris, director of mobility innovation at Elemental Excelerator; Dmitry Shevelenko, founder at Tortoise; and Avra van der Zee, head of strategy and policy at Superpedestrian (Main stage).

 Charged up over EVs?
-Pasquale Romano, President & CEO of Chargepoint will be discussing how software is driving a shift from buying a car to investing in an experience.
-(Breakout) And you’ll be positively electrified during this interview — and live audience Q&A — with Lucid Motors CEO, Peter Rawlinson.
+Pasquale Romano, president & CEO of ChargePoint, will be discussing how software is driving a shift, from buying a car to investing in an experience.
+(Breakout) And you’ll be positively electrified during this interview — and live audience Q&A — with Lucid Motors CEO Peter Rawlinson .
 He’ll talk about the challenges of building a car company and assembling that first all-electric luxury production vehicle, as well as what the future holds (Main stage).

 There you have it folks — just a smattering of the fascinating interviews, breakout sessions and discussions taking place on Day One.
 Don’t forget to explore the outstanding early-stage startups exhibiting in the expo.
 Connect, network and shift your mobility mojo into overdrive.